The Carbon Border Adjustment Mechanism (CBAM) is a new regulatory instrument introduced by the European Union on 1 October 2023.

 Together, these sectors account for around half of industrial emissions in the EU.

-ASD Group, Registered Customs Representative (RDE) can help you manage this tax.
+ASD Group does not offer this service to non-Community importers.
 Contact our experts now if you have any questions or require further information.